 Luis picked up a relief win in Portland's first game, and another a week later.
-His first start was on May 3 in the Beavers' 15th game.
+His first start was on May 3, in the Beavers' 15th game.
 McDowell, meanwhile, started hot and got hotter, pitching a one-hitter and no-hitter in consecutive starts in early May, before finally getting recalled on May 30 when his record had reached 8-0 with a 1.18 ERA, with 102 strikeouts in 76 innings.

-Tiant quietly built up his own resume; at the time of McDowell's promotion, Luis was 7-0 with a 2.25 ERA.
+Tiant quietly built up his own résumé; at the time of McDowell's promotion, Luis was 7-0 with a 2.25 ERA.
 With much lower expectations, Tiant was slower to get the attention of the Indians' brass.
 After finally losing 2-0 on June 5, Tiant won four more games to finish June with a 12-1 record.
 The Indians finally recalled him on July 17.
 Tiant finished 15-1 (a PCL record .938 winning percentage) with a 2.04 ERA, completing 13 of his 15 starts.

 Tiant joined the Indians in New York on Saturday morning, July 18, and was asked by his manager, Birdie Tebbetts, if he was ready to pitch.
 When advised that he was, Tebbetts told him he was pitching the next day against Whitey Ford.
 Tiant responded with a four-hit shutout, striking out 11.
 Luis finished 10-4 for the Tribe with a 2.83 ERA.
 His total line for 1964: a 25-5 record and 2.42 ERA in 264 innings.

 Luis was afflicted with a sore pitching arm in 1965, finishing 11-11, and showed up the next spring having lost 20 pounds on the advice of his father.
 He started the 1966 season with three consecutive shutouts, a streak that ended in Baltimore when Frank Robinson hit a ball completely out of Memorial Stadium, the only time that was ever done.
-Luis hit a rough spell in May and June and spent the last half of the season in the bullpen, notching eight saves in 30 relief appearances.
+Luis hit a rough spell in May and June and spent most of the last half of the season in the bullpen, notching eight saves in 30 relief appearances.
 Despite only 16 starts, his five shutouts topped the American League.
 His ERAs in 1966 and 1967 were 2.79 and 2.74, respectively, more than adequate, but not enough to win more than 12 games each year.

 The following week, Luis started and lost the All-Star Game, giving the NL an unearned run in the first inning that turned out to be the only run of the game.
-After a 3-0 loss to the Tigers on August 14, Denny McLain suggested: "Luis and I would each be fighting for 30 wins if he had our kind of hitting to go with his kind of pitching."
-(Catcher Bill Freehan took it a step further, insisting that Luis would be "going for 40 wins.")
-In the event, McLain finished 31-6 with a 1.96 ERA, and won the Cy Young and MVP Awards unanimously.
+After a 3-0 loss to the Tigers on August 14, Denny McLain suggested: "Luis and I would each be fighting for 30 wins if he had our kind of hitting to go with his kind of pitching."3 (Catcher Bill Freehan took it a step further, insisting that Luis would be "going for 40 wins.")4 In the event, McLain finished 31-6 with a 1.96 ERA, and won the Cy Young and MVP Awards unanimously.
 Tiant ended his season with a one-hit, 11-strikeout masterpiece against the Yankees in New York.

 The Indians finished 1969 with the worst record in the American League, and their worst winning percentage in 54 years.
 Luis fell to 9-20, and posted an ERA of 3.71.
 It was not really as bad as it seemed – changes to the strike zone and mound sent the league ERA up to 3.62.
 Nonetheless, Luis was an average American League pitcher, which was quite a step down from 1968.

 In December of 1969, Tiant was traded to the Minnesota Twins in a six-player deal that brought Dean Chance and Graig Nettles to the Indians.
-In 1970 he won his first six decisions for a very strong Minnesota team, but left his sixth victory with a sore shoulder that had been bothering him since the spring.
+In 1970 he won his first six decisions for a very strong Minnesota team, but left during his sixth victory with a sore shoulder that had been bothering him since the spring.
 Luis went to see a specialist, who found a crack in a bone in his right shoulder and prescribed only rest.
 He sat down for just 10 weeks, and returned to lose three of four decisions in the final weeks of the 1970 season.